I just learned that the Great Barrier Reef has been damaged beyond repair.

 Reducing methane emissions would start benefiting the environment almost immediately, so by cutting meat out of our diets (both at home and when we travel), we’re all able to make a positive difference.

 There are plenty of celebs that have realised this fact and have committed to a vegetarian or vegan lifestyle: Miley Cyrus, Ellen Page, Russell Brand, Tobey Maguire, and Natalie Portman to name a few.
 Join the revolution and stop eating meat – the environment will thank you for it!

 6. Seek out recycling bins

 Recycling can be difficult when you’re travelling.
 Public recycling bins are often scarce, and I’ve been known to carry around recyclables all day until I get to a place where I can dispose of them correctly.

 Many cities do have bins for both garbage and recyclables, so be sure to check your trash for anything that can be recycled and be a generally awesome person by finding the correct bin for it.

 Everyone (and I mean everyone) needs to work towards being an eco-conscious traveller if we’re going to ensure this planet stays as beautiful as it currently is for future generations.
 What good will travel be to them if they won’t have the opportunity to see things like the Great Barrier Reef or the Amazon Rainforest?

-There are many ways that you can save the environment, but the number one thing you can do is be aware of the problem, and start taking little steps to amend it.
+There are many ways that you can save the environment, but the number one thing you can do is be aware of the issue, and start taking little steps towards living a sustainable lifestyle.

 What steps do you take to travel and save the environment?
 Share your tips with us in the comments!